MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-workspace-settings.md

 ## Configure Custom Pool

 1. Go to your workspace settings.
-2. In the 'Data Factory' section, click on 'Data Workflow Settings'.
+2. In the 'Data Factory' section, click on 'Data Workflow Settings.'
-3. You'll find that the Default Data Workflow Setting is currently set to Starter Pool.
+3. You find that the Default Data Workflow Setting is currently set to Starter Pool.
 To switch to a Custom Pool, expand the dropdown menu labeled 'Default Data Workflow Setting' and select 'New Pool.'

    :::image type="content" source="media/data-workflows/data-workflow-runtime-settings.png" lightbox="media/data-workflows/data-workflow-runtime-settings.png" alt-text="Screenshot shows data workflows run time settings.":::